bitcoin-abe/bitcoin-abe/README.md

 Welcome to Abe!
 ===============

-****** EXPERIMENTAL FIRSTBITS BRANCH ******

-This Git revision contains incomplete, experimental code intended to support the Firstbits algorithm described at http://www.firstbits.com/.
-See README-FIRSTBITS.txt.
-You probably want the "master" or "b0.6" branch instead for production use.

 This software reads the Bitcoin block file, transforms and loads the data into a database, and presents a web interface similar to Bitcoin Block Explorer, http://blockexplorer.com/.